-Welcome Back to St. Mary's!
-Take a look at how we've changed new website, new courses, new technology, and new opportunities.
-Of course not everything changes, and that's good.
+Welcome back to St. Mary's!
+Take a look at how we've changed through new courses, new technology, and new opportunities.
 A lot of students have walked these halls, had the same teachers (we are blessed with teachers with a strong commitment), and have been challenged through the years to live the motto: Spirituality, Academics, Service.
 We have a lot in common and would love to develop our alumni base.
-Please contact us and send us information about you and your family.
-See "Alumni Information Form" below.
-Let us know the best way to let you know what's happening.
-We are just getting started and want you to be a significant and continuing legacy of St. Mary's.
+Please contact us and send us information about you and your family via the Alumni Information Form below.
+Let us know the best way to let you know what's happening within our St. Mary's community.
+We want you to be a significant and continuing legacy of St. Mary's.

 Alumni Board and Other Positions